getify/You-Dont-Know-JS/scope-closures/ch1.md

 | NOTE: |
 | :--- |
 | Everything below here is previous text from 1st edition, and is only here for reference while 2nd edition work is underway. **Please ignore this stuff.** |

-### Back & Forth

-When you see the program `var a = 2;`, you most likely think of that as one statement.
-But that's not how our new friend *Engine* sees it.
-In fact, *Engine* sees two distinct statements, one which *Compiler* will handle during compilation, and one which *Engine* will handle during execution.

-So, let's break down how *Engine* and friends will approach the program `var a = 2;`.

-The first thing *Compiler* will do with this program is perform lexing to break it down into tokens, which it will then parse into a tree.
-But when *Compiler* gets to code-generation, it will treat this program somewhat differently than perhaps assumed.

-A reasonable assumption would be that *Compiler* will produce code that could be summed up by this pseudo-code: "Allocate memory for a variable, label it `a`, then stick the value `2` into that variable."
-Unfortunately, that's not quite accurate.

-*Compiler* will instead proceed as:

-1. Encountering `var a`, *Compiler* asks *Scope* to see if a variable `a` already exists for that particular scope collection.
-If so, *Compiler* ignores this declaration and moves on.
-Otherwise, *Compiler* asks *Scope* to declare a new variable called `a` for that scope collection.

-2. *Compiler* then produces code for *Engine* to later execute, to handle the `a = 2` assignment.
-The code *Engine* runs will first ask *Scope* if there is a variable called `a` accessible in the current scope collection.
-If so, *Engine* uses that variable.
-If not, *Engine* looks *elsewhere* (see nested *Scope* section below).

-If *Engine* eventually finds a variable, it assigns the value `2` to it.
-If not, *Engine* will raise its hand and yell out an error!

-To summarize: two distinct actions are taken for a variable assignment: First, *Compiler* declares a variable (if not previously declared in the current scope), and second, when executing, *Engine* looks up the variable in *Scope* and assigns to it, if found.

 ### Compiler Speak